 The 19th century family had moved around in the area as the times changed.
 They had gone north towards Govilon in Monmouthshire and we were able to travel on the road they used.
 We stopped and could see where the mountain had been tunnelled to move the iron north, to save the company the tolls for going south.

-I was able to show the family a long-since derelict village with schoolhouse and pub built by the company for forge workers and miners – the place their ancestors had lived, with nature taking back over.
+We were able to show the family a long-since derelict village with schoolhouse and pub built by the company for forge workers and miners – the place their ancestors had lived, with nature taking back over.

 From this viewpoint we could see the Blaenavon World Heritage Site on one side and the National Park of Bannau Brycheiniog (Brecon Beacons) on the other.
 Now the family could see the geography of the area and why it had lured the venture industrialists and then the workers in.